abeshar/snake-game/README.md

 Make the game file executable (optional):

-chmod +x snake_game.py
+chmod +x snake.py

 The game configuration (play area size, speed, colors) is defined at the top of snake_game.py in constants.

 How to Run

-From the Snake-Game directory:
+From the snake-game directory:

-python3 snake_game.py
+python3 snake.py

 or, if you made it executable:

-./snake_game.py
+./snake.py

 Controls